Become A Ministry of Testing Author

 The process of writing your ideas and thoughts down is the best way to learn what you really think.
 As you write, your ideas develop, your understanding deepens, and your knowledge becomes a part of your mindset.
 The writing process is often more rewarding than completing the finished article.

 3. Get recognition:

 Ask yourself, who do I aspire to be like?
 Do they share their knowledge?
 We’re betting they do!
 It’s the best way to get yourself recognised in the testing community and identified as a valuable expert in your area of testing.

 4. Expand your learning network:

 Join the great list of faces and names that have written for MoT.
-Every author gets a bio section, with their photo, at the bottom of their article.
+Every author's MoT profile with their name, photo and bio is linked at the bottom of their article.
 This makes it easier for you to reach and meet others who can help you grow professionally.